miwee/hexfmt/README.md

 "12345678"
 ```

-Returns an hex string visual representation of a given list or binary.
+Returns a hex string visual representation of a given list or binary.
 No need to insert leading '0', just to see the contents of a list.

 ```elixir
 iex> HexFmt.hexify(<<18, 52, 86, 120>>)